jonassterud/cosmos/README.md

 ![Image](https://i.ibb.co/dLp1FSX/Untitled.png)

 ## About
-Cosmos is a Discord bot made with Node.js.
+Cosmos is an open source Discord bot made with Node.js.
 It mainly focuses on entertainment type commands, but it also supports some administration commands (`ban`, `kick`, `mute`, etc.).
 Cosmos also supports playing music from YouTube.
 It can handle both individual videos and playlists (and even live videos!).
 You can also search for videos trough Cosmos.
 It also includes a credit system (*NOT FINISHED*).
 You can use the credits you earn over time on different minigames (`blackjack`, `coinflip`, `trivia`, etc.).
 Type `?help` to get started!

 ## Links
 [Invite me!]() (*Coming Soon*)